 So if you like your 26″ bike and you aren’t planning to replace it with a 27.7″ or 29″ one any time soon then upgrading it is definitely worth it because many parts will have a massive discount on them just because they aren’t popular anymore ( wheelset, suspension fork, etc.).

-I have many friends that won’t even consider going from a 26″ to a 27.5″ or 29″ MTB because they love the way the 26″ feels and handles on the trails and frankly riding a 26″ and a 29″ MTB is a totally different experience.
+I have many friends who won’t even consider going from a 26″ to a 27.5″ or 29″ MTB because they love the way the 26″ feels and handles on the trails and frankly riding a 26″ and a 29″ MTB is a totally different experience.

 Be aware that some suspension forks will have massive discounts from time to time because many shops will want to get rid of parts that are specific to a 26″ mountain bike, so you can end up with a better-specked bike for less money.